k-cybulski/vim-commonmark-preview/README.md

 # vim-commonmark-preview
-This is a minimalistic plugin to compile and display [CommonMark](https://github.com/commonmark/cmark) flavoured markdown in a [surf](https://surf.suckless.org/) window next to vim, vimtex style.
+This is a minimalistic plugin to compile and display [CommonMark](https://github.com/commonmark/cmark) flavoured markdown live in a [surf](https://surf.suckless.org/) window next to vim, vimtex style.

 ## Disclaimer